yakkl/yakkl.com/hugo/content/privacy.md

 ## 9. Changes to this Privacy Policy

 We may amend this Privacy Policy from time to time.
 Use of Personal Information we collect is subject to the Privacy Policy in effect at the time such information is collected, used or disclosed.
-If we make material changes or changes in the way we use Personal Information, we will notify you by posting an announcement on our Website or Platform or sending you an email prior to the change becoming effective.
-You are bound by any changes to the Privacy Policy when you use the Website or Platform after such changes have been first posted
+If we make material changes or changes in the way we use Personal Information, we will notify you by posting an announcement on our Site or Platform or sending you an email prior to the change becoming effective.
+You are bound by any changes to the Privacy Policy when you use the Site or Platform after such changes have been first posted

 ## 10. Additional Information